paulmasson/math/test/README.md

 This page contains links to existing test pages available for this JavaScript library.

 * comparisons of functions on the [complex plane](https://paulmasson.github.io/math/test/complex-plane.html) to mpmath

+TODO

+* comparisons of functions on the unit circle to mpmath

+* comparisons of function on the real line to mpmath